hazelcast/fraud-detection-python/README.md

 Using a fictional credit card transaction dataset and the LightGBM framework.
 [Check out this Google Colab Notebook](https://colab.research.google.com/drive/1x_j_9tZGwH__ZsdO7ECMWEY3niBuvQUG?usp=sharing)
 The notebook describes most of the training process.
 You will notice that
 * It only uses 50% of the original dataset for training and
-* it drops a few features
+* it drops a few features so you can use a free Google Colab

 This was done so you can train a similar model for free on Google Colab.